-The Oregon State Board of Nursing recognizes and licenses for several categories of nurse licensure, including practical nurses, registered nurses, and nurse practitioners.
+The Oregon State Board of Nursing recognizes and issues licenses for several categories of nurses, including practical nurses, registered nurses, and nurse practitioners.
 To ensure quality of care and patient welfare all nurses practicing in Oregon must be licensed, which requires that prospective nurses begin their careers with an education in nursing.
 This page will help prospective nurses and those already on their way to becoming licensed determine the next steps to become a licensed nurse in Oregon.

 » How to become a licensed practical nurse (requires completion of a training program)

 » How to become a registered nurse (requires an associate’s or bachelor’s degree)

 » How to become a nurse practitioner (requires a master’s degree)

 4 Steps to Become a Licensed Practical Nurse in Oregon

 1. Obtain a Diploma or Degree in Nursing.

 Prospective practical nurses must obtain at least a certificate or diploma in practical nursing to be eligible for licensure in Oregon.1,2 If based in Oregon, the program completed must be approved by the Oregon State Board of Nursing.1 A full list of programs that are approved is available on the Oregon State Board of Nursing website.3 Pass rates on the National Council Licensure Examination posted by program graduates are also available to assist prospective nurses in selecting an appropriate program.4